-B. Plaintiff Did Not Plead in the Alternative and Did Not Abandon His Third Amendment Challenge characterizes his Third Amendment references as "alternative pleading" and argues that he "abandoned" those claims.
+B. Plaintiff Did Not Plead in the Alternative and Did Not Abandon His Third Amendment Challenge

+In a further effort to circumvent the statutes of limitations, Plaintiff now characterizes his Third Amendment references as "alternative pleading" and argues that he "abandoned" those claims.
 Br.
 17-18, 24, 32-33.
 That is revisionist history with no support in the record.
-Plaintiff pleaded a single breach-of-contract count based on the Third Amendment "expropriating the entirety of the Company's net worth" and "rendering a nullity the contractual right of the Plaintiff" (Compl. ¶ 110 (A.)), and a single implied-covenant count based on "eliminating [Plaintiff's] rights and interests entirely through the Net Worth Sweep" (id. ¶ 121 (A.)).
+Plaintiff pleaded a single breach-of-contract count based on the Third Amendment "expropriating the entirety of the Company's net worth" and "rendering a nullity the contractual right of the Plaintiff" (Compl. ¶ 110 (A.41)), and a single implied-covenant count based on "eliminating [Plaintiff"s] rights and interests entirely through the Net Worth Sweep" (id. ¶ 121 (A.42-43)).
 Both counts "incorporate[d] by reference and reallege[d] each and every allegation set forth in this Complaint, as though fully set forth herein."
-Compl. ¶¶ 100, 115 (A.).
+Compl. ¶¶ 100, 115 (A.39, 42).
 The phrase "plead in the alternative" or the like is nowhere to be found in the Complaint.